 While working at Bernardus, he met his wife and they decided to move to San Diego.
 Leaving their comfy home in Monterey to live on a boat in San Diego harbor, they had no jobs and no connections; but after some searching, Chef Frey landed an executive sous chef position at Pamplemousse Grille with Chef Jeffery Strauss.
 It was the best introduction to the San Diego culinary sphere any chef can have.
 In 2011, Chef Frey became chef de cuisine at La Costa resort’s Bluefire Grill.
 He spent three years there developing his style of freshness as well as teaching himself a new passion—beekeeping.

-At home Chef Frey says that he eats seafood often and a simple grilled fish with lemon and parsley with a little great olive oil is preferred.
-One of his favorite is clams and mussels steamed with white wine and parsley over pasta.
+At home, Chef Frey says that he eats seafood often and a simple grilled fish with lemon and parsley with a little great olive oil is preferred.
+One of his favorites is clams and mussels steamed with white wine and parsley over pasta.

 “Seafood is my favorite protein to cook and there is no way I could pick a favorite.
 The need to use finesse in one’s approach is what makes seafood so appealing to me.
 Many people can grill a steak with good consistent results but seafood demands a focus on one’s technique and knowledge of the ingredient to be consistently terrific.”